Moonshine (Bruno Mars song): Critical reception

-The song has received generally favorable reviews from critics, who couldn't help to avoid comparisons between the track and Michael Jackson's work.
+The song received generally favorable reviews from critics, who couldn't help to avoid comparisons between the track and Michael Jackson's work.
 Chris Martins of Spin called the recording "'wonderfall', stating that was something that "Mars might say".
 He also wrote that the track was an "80's-informed backing track".
 Sam Lanksy of Idolator praised the track, saying "fortunately" the drinking during the recording sections "paid off on the song" since it "is probably our favorite effort from Mars to date".
 Jason Lipshut of Billboard wrote that "The production is so buttery that the listener can't help but get another sugar rush".
 Joe DeAndrea of the same publication, while reviewing Mars' 5 Best Deep Cuts, opined "one of the most eclectic songs Mars has ever delivered...with a retro pop feel and a slight disco vibe to it, Mars unleashes a dose of musical ecstasy."
 In a mixed review, Jon Caramanica of New York Times called it "melodramatic and spry", furthering "the song feels bigger than the contours Mr. Mars can give it.
 It demands a yowler.
 It could use Adam Lambert".

 Commercial performance

 Following the release of Unorthodox Jukebox in 2012, "Moonshine" debuted at number 17 on the South Korea International Download Chart, with 11, 360 copies sold.
 In 2013, the track entered in the Ultratop 50 Flanders chart, debuting at its peak position 30.
 In the same year, it also peaked at number 41 on the Finnish Airplay chart.
-On January 4, 2014, it debuted at number one on the Tipparade in Netherlandes.
+On January 4, 2014, it debuted at number one on the Tipparade in the Netherlands.
 On the following week, the song entered the Dutch Top 40 and eventually it peaked at number 32.
 During the same month, it also charted on the French single charts, spending 11 weeks, peaking at number 113 in its sixth week.
 It peaked at number 11 on the Polish Airplay Top 100.